Pathways to Innovation

 1. Incremental innovation involves small-step improvement of existing technologies or processes; as such it covers the vast majority of patents that are taken out in the world, as well as typical changes in product design or styling within industry.
 It is worth adding, in this particular context, that it also includes the bulk of contributions to scientific research.
 Indeed Thomas Kuhn, the philosopher of science whose book on the structure of scientific revolution brought the concept of "paradigm change" into common use, defined "normal science" as puzzle solving.
 Whereas within the arts, "innovation is a primary value, in science it arises only as a response to crises in established paradigms."

-be forming in preparation for the next techno-economic paradigm.
-It seems
+forming in preparation for the next techno-economic paradigm.
+It seems apparent

-next techno-economic paradigm, distinct from but building on information
+techno-economic paradigm, distinct from but building on information technology.

-technology.
-What philosopher Vilem Flusser already identified as an emerging
+What philosopher Vilem Flusser already identified as an emerging "ars

-"ars vivendi" in the late 1980s clearly signaled what is turning into a
+vivendi" in the late 1980s clearly signaled what is turning into a central

-central issue for creators in the arts and techno-science, as we begin
+issue for creators in the arts and techno-science, as we begin to imagine what

-to imagine what it means to move beyond mere biological analogies to the
+it means to move beyond mere biological analogies to the practical construction

 By juxtaposing the starting dates of studio labs against the five innovation waves, it can be shown (Figure 3) that they cluster around the rising portions of the waves.
 No rules or strong theories are meant to be implied by this observation.
 It is surely suggestive to think of the Bauhaus as catalytic in relation to the broader flow of innovation within the Fordist mass-production regime.
 Many of the studio-labs that appeared between 1950-65 dealt broadly with a range of material technologies, light, electronics, and kinetic or cybernetic systems.
 However from the standpoint of the aesthetic paradigms which they explored and defined, they could be understood as preparing the terrain for the new material possibilities afforded only by very powerful networked micro-processors, which only became a reality toward the mid-1990s.
 As will be seen in the following survey, the current studio-laboratories are active in all four of the categories of innovation previously introduced.
 Some, a distinct minority but noteworthy nonetheless, are oriented toward the issues and challenges associated with what may be a new emerging bio-techno-economic paradigm.
 For the most part, however, description here centers on the still far from exhausted potential of digital media (some would say, recalling the perennial "software crisis", barely tapped).